kishorechk/vendor-price-aggregator/README.md

     * all vendor prices by instrument

 ### Assumptions:
-Based on the clarifications with the team, I have made the below assumptions to implement the PoC -
+Based on the clarifications from the team, I have made the below assumptions to implement this PoC -
 * Entity model consists few key fields but the real instrument price data will have more fields.
 * JSON message format used due to its lightweight nature and easy to parsing.
 In case of Vendor/Consumers wants data in other formats like (XML, CSV), the solution can be extended with new transformers.
 * The cache is configured to delete the records older than 30 days.
 If there is no feed received for in last 30 days then the system cannot provide one to a client request.